amaanabbasi/Image-Classifier/README.md

 # Image-Classifier
-This is a image classifier, made with flask and keras.
+This is a image classifier, made with flask and keras. detailed description of the model is available [here](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html)

 ## Install
 `pip install requirements.txt`